Perth as a city has one of the driest climates in the world.

 - Recycling (Treating & Re-using) Wastewater – instead of dumping it or releasing it into the ocean.
 If we can filter/clean it, and re-use it sustainably – this opens up much more available water for water supply.

-- Using Natural Environment For Water Supply Processing – such as natural sands for filtering, and groundwater aquifers as storage locations.
+- Using The Natural Environment For Water Supply Processing – such as natural sands for filtering, and groundwater aquifers as storage locations.

 - Become Less Reliant On Rainfall – rainfall is usually relied upon to top up groundwater and above surface water sources like lakes, rivers etc. Becoming less reliant on rainfall takes natural water replenishment means a city can shield itself from the effects of climate change more effectively.